Eleutherado/ReactBasicBlog/README.md

 ---

 #### How to Start
-Checkout this repo, install dependencies, then start the gulp process with the following:
+Checkout this repo, install dependencies and then start the gulp process with the following:

 ```
 > git clone https://github.com/Eleutherado/ReactBasicBlog.git